What end of life benefits does pet insurance offer?

 Progressive

-Progressive’s pet insurance plans cover the costs of humane euthanasia.
-However, they do not cover cremation or burial expenses as these are deemed a non-veterinary cost.
+Progressive’s pet insurance plans cover the costs of humane euthanasia as long as you have confirmation from your licensed vet that the procedure was necessary.
+However, the company does not cover cremation or burial expenses as these are deemed a non-veterinary cost.

 Spot

-Spot’s pet insurance policies cover alternative therapies, advanced care and other end-of-life expenses.
+Spot’s pet insurance policies cover end-of-life expenses such as euthanasia, burial and cremation when caused by a covered condition.
 However, they do not cover house visits or funeral service and memorial item costs.
+Alternative therapies and advanced care are also covered under Spot’s Accident and Illness policy.

 Trupanion